cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 For small deformations we can neglect the last term in equation @eq:raw_strain, because it is a second order term and we will only consider lineal deformations #cite(<Leisure_2017>).
 This is known as linear elasticity.
 Note that only deformations (not rotations) affect $d r_("New")^2 - d r^2$ and also that the remaining terms in $epsilon_(i j)$ makes it the symmetric part of $arrow.l.r(W)$.
 This tensor $arrow.l.r(epsilon)$ is no other than the strain tensor which is the tensor that gives us all the information about deformations #cite(<Thorne>).
 Removing the neglected terms, we get the final expression for the strain tensor:

-// The antisymmetric part describes only rotations of the solid, which are not related to it's deformation, and elastic materials don't resist rotations.
+// The antisymmetric part describes only rotations of the solid, which are not related to its deformation, and elastic materials don't resist rotations.
 For this reason the symmetric part of $arrow.l.r(W)$ is given a special name: the strain tensor $arrow.l.r(epsilon)$.
 The components of the strain tensor are related to the displacements as shown below #cite(<Thorne>):

 $ epsilon_(i j) = 1/2 ((partial u_i) / (partial r_j) + (partial u_j) / (partial r_i)) = W^("sym")_(i j). $<eq:strain_tensor>

 == Stress tensor and generalized Hooke's law

 The deformations of a material occur thanks to external forces that are being applied to it #cite(<Leisure_2017>).
 However, long-range forces (or body forces, which apply to all material at once) such as gravity are ignored in the present treatment #cite(<Leisure_2017>).
 This is because, such forces don't produce any deformation on the material, and molecular forces are assumed to be short range #cite(<Leisure_2017>).
 The forces causing deformation differ depending on the position within the solid.
 That's why it is convenient to consider forces per unit area, which are called stresses.
-These stresses are represented in the stress tensor $arrow.l.r(sigma)$. @fig:stress_tensor illustrates how each component of the stress tensor exerts force per unit area on each face of an infinitesimal cube.
+These stresses are represented in the stress tensor $arrow.l.r(sigma)$. @fig:stress_tensor shows what we've described.

 #figure(
   image("../images/stress_tensor1.png", width: 70%),